The Best in Tanzania

 Nasibu Shoo

-Nasibu’s fun-loving personality is infectious.
-He is great with kids, teens and adults, and you can often find him playing a game of soccer while at a camp.
+Nasibu’s fun-loving personality delights everyone around him.
+He’s great with kids, teens and adults, and you can often find him playing a game of soccer while at a camp.
 He started working with Rick and Judi in 2013, having worked previously as a head guide and with four other safari companies.

-When he’s not working, Nasibu enjoys playing and watching soccer, listening to music especially local hip-hop called Bongo Flavour, fitness, and being a dad to his three children.
+When he’s not working, Nasibu enjoys playing and watching soccer, listening to music (especially local hip-hop called Bongo Flavour) and being a dad to his three children.
 His favorite animals to spot on safari are big cats.

 Ojukwu Sirikwa